emredagli/physics-constants-explorer/README.md

     * The following examples which gives the same resultant unit (for example the unit of "Vacuum magnetic permittivity constant"):
       * `A^2 s^4/kg/m^3` = `A^2 s^4/(kg m^3)` = `A^2 s^4 kg^-1 m^-3`
   * `"symbol": "..."` (optional).
     * The symbol is used on the results.
-If it is not provided the `key` value is used on the required places.
+If it is not provided the `key` value is used on the output of the program.
   * `"info": "..."` (optional).
-    * Can be used to provide more info about the constant.
+    * Can be set to describe the constant in more detail.

 #### 4.2.2 Dimensionless Constants Collection